CPLN-680-Spring-2022/Mangiapane_Gianluca_BurmesePythons_Everglades/README.md

 3. Traffic Data and Florida County data was found at the Florida Traffic Online data portal https://tdaappsprod.dot.state.fl.us/fto/

 4. Census data was taken from the 2016 ACS API through the Cenpy library in Python

+# Folders

+See /raw_data for identified datasets from above.
+For 2003 Bird Colonies and Waterbodies, the dataset is too large for Github, but the data can be found at the Florida Geospatial Open Data portal.
+See /scripts for feature engineering for the data and the negative binomial regression model and spatial autocorrelaiton in jupyter notebooks
+See /plots for plots in the final report
+See /